-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS including in the context of investigations or judicial proceedings or to safeguard the freedoms of others, including the rights of defence of the concerned person. including in the context of investigations or judicial proceedings or to safeguard the freedoms of others, including the rights of defence of the concerned person. rights of defence of the concerned person. rights of defence of the concerned person.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS defence of the concerned person.
 108 (56) It is necessary that dedicated staff of the competent authority and staff members of the competent authority who receive access to the information provided by a reporting person to the competent authority comply with the duty of professional secrecy and the confidentiality when transmitting the data both inside and outside of the competent authority, including where a competent authority opens an investigation or an inquiry or subsequent enforcement activities in connection with the report of infringements.
-(56) It is necessary that dedicated staff of the competent authority and staff members of the competent authority who receive access to the information provided by a reporting person to the competent authority comply with the duty of professional secrecy and the confidentiality when transmitting the data both inside and outside of the competent authority, including where a competent authority opens an investigation or an inquiry or subsequent enforcement activities in connection with the report of infringements. staff of the competent authority who is responsible for handling reports and staff members of the competent authority who receive have the right to access to the information provided by a reporting person to the competent authority comply with the duty of professional secrecy and the confidentiality when transmitting the data both inside and outside of the competent authority, including where a competent authority, including where a competent authority opens an investigation or an inquiry or subsequentengage in enforcement activities in connection with the report of infringements. staff of the competent authority who is responsible for handling reports and staff members of the competent authority who receivehave the right to access to the information provided by a reporting person to the competent authority comply with the duty of professional secrecy and the confidentiality when transmitting the data both inside and outside of the competent authority, including where a competent authority including where a competent authority opens an investigation or an inquiry or subsequentengage in enforcement activities in connection with the report of infringements.
-109 (57) Member States should ensure the adequate record- keeping of all reports of infringement and that every (57) Member States should ensure the adequate record- keeping of all reports of infringement and that every (57) Member States should ensure the adequate record-keeping of all reports of infringementinfringements, and (57) Member States should ensure the adequate record-keeping of all reports of infringementinfringements, and
+(56) It is necessary that dedicated staff of the competent authority and staff members of the competent authority who receive access to the information provided by a reporting person to the competent authority comply with the duty of professional secrecy and the confidentiality when transmitting the data both inside and outside of the competent authority, including where a competent authority opens an investigation or an inquiry or subsequent enforcement activities in connection with the report of infringements. of the competent authority who is responsible for handling reports and staff members of the competent authority who receive have the right to access to the information provided by a reporting person to the competent authority comply with the duty of professional secrecy and the confidentiality when transmitting the data both inside and outside of the competent authority, including where a competent authority opens an investigation or an inquiry or subsequent engage in enforcement activities in connection with the report of infringements.
+109 (57) Member States should ensure the adequate record- keeping of all reports of infringement and that every report is retrievable within the competent authority and that information received through (57) Member States should ensure the adequate record- keeping of all reports of infringement and that every report is retrievable within the competent authority and that information received through (57) Member States should ensure the adequate record-keeping of all reports of infringementinfringements, and that every report is retrievable within the competent authority and that information received through reports could be used as evidence in